schmidtkk/SSL3D_classification/README.md

     ```
    Note that the `__init__` function takes `**params` and passes them to the super init.
 By doing so the attributes `self.data_path`, `self.train_transforms` and `self.test_transforms` are already set automatically and can be used in the `setup` function.
 The `self.data_path` is a joined path consisting of the configs `data.module.data_root_dir` and `data.module.name`.
    Custom transforms can be added in `./augmentation/policies/<your-data>.py`.
 They need to inherit from the `BaseTransform` class.
 See the existing transforms for examples!
 3. Add a `<your-data>.yaml` file to the data config group, defining some data-specific variables.
-For CIFAR-10 it looks like this:
     ```yaml
     # @package _global_
     data: